Campbell, Texas

 Campbell is a city in Hunt County, in the U.S. state of Texas.
-The population was 638 at the 2010 census, down from 734 at the 2000 census.
+The population was 542 at the 2020 census, down from 638 at the 2010 census.

 Geography

 Campbell is in eastern Hunt County.
-Texas State Highway 24 runs through the northwest side of the city, and the city limits extend southward from downtown to include Interstate 30, which has access from exits 101 and 104.
+Texas State Highway 24 runs through the northwestern side of the city, and the city limits extend southward from downtown to include Interstate 30, which provides access via exits 101 and 104.
 I-30 leads west 10 mi to Greenville, the Hunt county seat, and east 20 mi to Sulphur Springs, while Highway 24 leads northeast 8 mi to Commerce.

 According to the United States Census Bureau, Campbell has a total area of 4.2 km2, of which 0.02 sqkm, or 0.42%, are water.

 History

 The town was established in 1880 and was named for postmaster general and future Texas governor Thomas Mitchell Campbell.

 Demographics

 As of the 2020 United States census, there were 542 people, 355 households, and 258 families residing in the city.